Helping your child make meaningful progress

 About Autism Partnership

-At Autism Partnership, we believe that every child deserves a life of independence and opportunity.
-We’ve been supporting children and families for over 24 years.
+Autism Partnership has been supporting children and families for over 25 years.
+We believe that every child deserves a life of independence and opportunity.
 We provide autism-specific services, intervention and support to autistic children and their families.
+Autism Partnership is a not-for-profit organisation.

 Register now